-If you want to create your own Blooket set material, click on the tab that says “Create a Set” and it will take you to a template page where you can fill in the set’s title, description, and pictures.
+If you want to create your own Blooket set material, click on the tab that says “Create a Set,” It will take you to a template page where you can fill in the set’s title, description, and pictures.
 Next, it’s time to add some questions.

-Questions are in multiple-choice format and have a user-friendly layout that allows you to input which response is correct out of the four options.
-You may also set a time limit for each question to make it more difficult and add images to make it more visually appealing.
+Questions are in multiple-choice format and have a user-friendly layout that allows you to input which response is correct from the four options.
+You may also set a time limit for each question to make it more difficult and add images to make it visually appealing.

-One of the best features of Blooket.com is that all the content that is created by teachers is available and free for other instructors to use.
-Once you’ve completed and published your set it then becomes part of the library, allowing other teachers to discover and utilize it within their classroom.
+One of the best features of Blooket.com is that all the content teachers create is available and accessible to other instructors.
+Once you’ve completed and published your set, it becomes part of the library, allowing other teachers to discover and utilize it in their classrooms.

 “Discover sets” are premade Blooket sets.
-This feature is perfect if you’re looking for a fun reward system to use in class if your students finish an activity or a quiz or test in class.
+This feature is perfect if you’re looking for a fun reward system to use in class if your students finish an activity, quiz, or class test.
 The discover sets are also an excellent choice if you’re currently doing online remote learning and need a quick activity.

 One of the most popular games is the “name that logo” set.
-It’s a fun way to test your students knowledge of various company brands, services and companies.
-It’s also useful to leverage as an on-boarding mechanism for you and your students to how Blooket works.
+It’s fun to test your student’s knowledge of various company brands, services, and companies.
+It’s also helpful to leverage as an onboarding mechanism for you and your students how Blooket works.

-Once you navigate through this section here, choose a game that you and your students find the most appealing or a game that compliments your current lesson material.
-Once you select a game, you’ll then need to choose a game mode.
+Once you navigate this section here, choose a game that you and your students find the most appealing or one that compliments your current lesson material.
+Once you select a game, you must choose a game mode.

 Game modes in Blooket explained

-Once you choose a set you’ll next need to choose the game mode.
-Off to the right on the screen it will describe what the game mode specifically entails.
-With all game modes you can set it based on time or obtaining a certain score, number, or quantity amount (depending on the game).
-We’ve found the time limit to be the most useful in class to keep things moving and would suggest a time limit of 4 to 7 minutes.
+Once you choose a set, you must select the game mode.
+Off to the right on the screen, it will describe what the game mode entails.
+With all game modes, you can set it based on time or obtaining a specific score, number, or quantity amount (depending on the game).
+We’ve found the time limit to be the most useful in class to keep things moving and suggest a time limit of 4 to 7 minutes.

 Here is a quick overview of some of the most popular game options:

-Up to 60 players can join this game mode, but it’s best if you have at least 3 or more players.
+Up to 60 players can join this game mode, but having at least three or more players is best.
 Your students answer questions correctly and earn gold.
-Students can also take gold from other players as well so there is bit of luck and strategy involved in this game mode.
+Students can also take gold from other players, so there is a bit of luck and strategy involved in this game mode.

-Ideal for two players or more, students answer questions and throw out reels to line in fish.
-This mode you can set it as time based in that students need to reel in fish quickly and the student who has the most fish win or you can base it on weight with the heaviest fist being the farthest away from the players and the most difficult to reel in.
+Ideal for two players or more, students answer questions and throw out reels to reel in fish.
+In this mode, you can set it as time-based in that students need to reel in fish quickly, and the student who has the most fish wins, or you can base it on weight, with the heaviest fist being the farthest away from the players and the most difficult to reel in.

-In this mode, players “mine” crypto and hack other players defenses to steal their crypto.
-There is no luck involved in this game mode and instead players are rewarded for answering questions correctly and fast.
+In this mode, players “mine” crypto and hack other players’ defenses to steal their crypto.
+No luck is involved in this game mode; instead, players are rewarded for answering questions correctly and quickly.

-The battle royal mode sets players one on one or teams vs teams.
-What you can do in class is breakup the class into two teams and each team has to pick one team member to go up against one individual from the other team.
-That way each student participates on an individual level.
+The royal battle mode sets players one on one or teams vs. teams.
+You can break up the course into two teams in class, and each team has to pick one team member to go up against one individual from the other team.
+That way, each student participates on an individual level.

-Sounds boring, but the cafe mode is pretty fun in that your students compete by answering question correctly and the getting supplies for their cafes.
-With supplies they can keep customers happy and buy upgrades to level up their cafe.
+It sounds boring, but the cafe mode is fun because your students compete by answering the question correctly and getting supplies for their cafes.
+With supplies, they can keep customers happy and buy upgrades to level up their cafe.

 Tower defense and the tower of doom

-These last two options are homework only games the students complete on their own time.
+These last two options are homework-only games the students complete independently.
 Assigning homework allows students to play a game on their own time.
-You’ll be given a Game ID that is valid for a set period of time when you host.
-Then, when your students use this Game ID, they’ll be able to play the game and answer questions.
+You’ll be given a Game ID valid for a fixed period when you host.
+Then, when your students use this Game ID, they can play the game and answer questions.
 Then you’ll get real-time updates on their progress and performance.

 Hosting a game

-Once you’ve selected a Blooket set that you like as well as a game mode, it’s time to go ahead and launch your game.
-As your Blooket set is loading, you’ll be given a game ID that your students can use to join your game:
+Once you’ve selected a Blooket set that you like, as well as a game mode, it’s time to go ahead and launch your game.
+As your Blooket location is loading, you’ll be given a game ID that your students can use to join your fun:

-This game ID is important to take note of particularly when assigning homework.
-You’ll need to share this ID with your students so they can either join the game or complete your Blooket set for homework.
+This game ID is essential to take note of, particularly when assigning homework.
+You’ll need to share this ID with your students so they can either join the game or complete your Blooket set for their assignment.

 Assigning homework in Blooket

-As we just mentioned with the Tower Defense game and the Tower of Doom game, you can in fact create sets or use premade sets that have a homework mode built in.
-When you choose a game mode, you must select a game that has a homework mode where you are taken to a page where you can set a due date/time and a goal.
-The objective is either a specific amount of minutes spent playing or a specific amount of money earned in the game.
+As we just mentioned with the Tower Defense game and the Tower of Doom game, you can create sets or use premade groups with a built-in homework mode.
+When you choose a game mode, you must select a game with a homework mode, where you are taken to a page where you can set a due date/time and a goal.
+The objective is either a specific amount of minutes spent playing or money earned in the game.

 How do I assign a question set as homework for students to do on their own?

-Then, click “Assign HW” and it will walk you through the process.
+Then, click “Assign HW,” and it will walk you through the process.
 Finally, it will give you a link that students can click to play the game on their own time.
-All they have to do is click the link, they don’t need an account as Blooket is only allows users 13 years or older to create accounts.
+They only have to click the link; they don’t need an account, as Blooket only allows users 13 years or older to create accounts.

 How do I check homework that is assign in Blooket?

-In your Blooket dashboard you’ll see a “homework” option in the sidebar.
-There you can view what students engaged with and completed the assignment and what their overall performance was.
-As you can set the homework to be done in a specific amount of time, students need to show some level of responsibility and complete the task as required.
+In your Blooket dashboard, you’ll see a “homework” option in the sidebar.
+There you can view what students engaged with and completed the assignment and their overall performance.
+As you can set the homework to be done in a specific amount of time, students must show some responsibility and complete the task as required.

 How do I share a question set I’ve created with another teacher?

-With Blooket you can assign a set you created to another teacher.
-First, navigate to your dashboard and find the set you would like to share.
+With Blooket, you can assign a set you created to another teacher.
+First, navigate to your dashboard and find the set you want to share.
 Then, click on the gear icon to the right of the trash can.
 You’ll then see a “link” option.

-Click the Link button and it’ll copy the link for you to share.
-If the Link button does not appear it is because your set is currently set to “private” and you must click the pencil icon to edit the privacy settings and make it public.
+Click the Link button, and it’ll copy the link for you to share.
+If the Link button does not appear, it is because your set is currently set to “private,” You must click the pencil icon to edit the privacy settings and make it public.

 Blooket is a great learning tool for students

-Blooket is simple and easy to use in the classroom or at home as homework with no extra equipment necessary or login information required.
-Students simply need to log into their account and input the game ID for the activity or homework they were assigned by their teacher.
+Blooket is simple and easy to use in the classroom or home as homework, with no extra equipment or login information required.
+Students must log into their accounts and input the game ID for the activity or assignment their teacher assigned.

-Students may alsouse Blooket on their own and play online games in a variety of disciplines with their favorite game modes.
-This sort of gaming-based lesson material for young learnings is not only engaging from a student perspective, it also helps you the teacher make content your students will love.
+Students may also use Blooket independently and play online games with their favorite game modes in various disciplines.
+This sort of gaming-based lesson material for young learners is engaging from a student perspective and helps the teacher make content your students will love.

-Blooket is simple to use in the classroom or at home by students.
-All they need to do is simply enter the game ID for the game mode of your choice for your students or that of an assigned Blooket set as homework.
-Then all your students need to do is add their nickname and they’re off.
+Blooket is simple to use in the classroom or at home for students.
+All they need to do is enter the game ID for the game mode of their choice for your students or that of an assigned Blooket set as homework.
+Then all your students need to do is add their nickname, and they’re off.

-No user names or passwords required.
-This is important if you’re using Blooket for students under 13 years old.
-When you create a set and select a game mode make sure to uncheck “Allow Student Accounts” so your young learners won’t be prompted to create a Blooket account as users under 13 years old are not permitted to create an account.
+No user names or passwords are required.
+This is important if you’re using Blooket for students under 13.
+When you create a set and select a game mode, uncheck “Allow Student Accounts” so your young learners won’t be prompted to create a Blooket account, as users under 13 years old are not permitted to create one.

-If you’re using this website with students 14 years or older it’s your call if you want them to have their own accounts.
+If you’re using this website with students 14 years or older, it’s your call if you want them to have their accounts.
 Otherwise, what are you waiting for?
-If this is your first time of learning about Blooket then try it out in your classroom.
+If this is your first time learning about Blooket, try it out in your classroom.
 You and your students will love it.